 She licks her paws incessantly.
 A tasty dog bone for her to focus on instead works most of the time.
 When it comes to other dogs, she is the dominant one.
 She lives with an older male dog and tolerates him.
 She would prefer to have her humans to herself if given a choice.
 When she passes other dogs on the street while walking, she whines loudly and pulls toward the other dog.
 When she is at the vet in the waiting room, she whines nervously.
 When meeting people for the first time, sometimes she nips at their clothing if they are walking towards her with their hand out.
 She does well if you offer her a treat so she is comforted that you are a friend.
 There is no intention of hurting anyone, she just feels scared.
 Nina is a very sweet and loving dog, that just has

 insecurities she is working on with the animal behaviorist.
 We are requesting that children be 16+ so that she has all family members understanding and working on her training.
 In addition, a fully fenced in yard is required to be considered to adopt.
-Nina's adoption fee is $100 (no discounts apply) and includes spay, vaccinations, and microchip.
+Nina's adoption fee is $100 (check for monthly specials) and includes spay, vaccinations, and microchip.

 **PLEASE CHECK BACK MONTHLY FOR SPECIAL ADOPTION FEES.

 Your message has been sent to G.R.A.S.P., Inc..

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.